Wiltshire PEEL 2016

-The force has over 2,000 staff, including 1,011 police officers supported by police community support officers and police staff.
-The force is capably supported by special constables and volunteers throughout the county.
-Within the last year, the force has received approximately 581,611 calls for service and recorded approximately 36,133 crimes.
-Crime volumes in Wiltshire are low compared to other force areas.
+The Force has over 2,000 staff, including 1,003 police officers supported by PCSOs and police staff.
+The Force is capably supported by special constables and volunteers throughout the county.
+Within the last year, the Force has received approximately 580,494 calls for service and recorded approximately 40,968.
+Crime volumes in Wiltshire are in line with other forces.

-Wiltshire has a budget of just over £100 million, which has seen a real terms reduction in funding of 31% over five years.
-Wiltshire is one of the cheapest forces, with officer cost per head of population consistently amongst the lowest in the country, providing good value for money.
+Wiltshire has a budget of just over £100 million, which has seen a real-terms reduction of 31.4% over seven years.
+Wiltshire is one of the cheapest forces, with officer cost per head of population consistently amongst the lowest nationally.

-The force has embarked on a number of collaborative projects in order to continue providing an efficient and effective service, including creating strong relationships with the local authorities and regional forces.
+The Force has embarked on a number of collaborative projects in order to continue providing an efficient and effective service, including specialist operations with regional forces and creating strong relationships with local authorities.
 Partnership working, co-location and campuses are the essence of public sector services both in Wiltshire and Swindon.

-- Put victims and witnesses at the heart of everything we do.
+- Put victims, witnesses and communities at the heart of everything we do

 Disclaimer: the above statement has been prepared by Wiltshire Police.
 The views and information in it are not necessarily those of HMIC.